-The witty and dark photography of Saudi artist Arwa Alneamiby Sarah Catherall
+The dark and witty photography of Saudi artist Arwa Alneamiby Sarah Catherall

 “Where censorship is widespread, satire, parody and political humour are often the only means available to voice dissent,’’ says Arwa Alneami.